dora-metrics/pelorus/docs/Install.md

 ### Configure Long Term Storage (Recommended)

 The Pelorus chart supports deploying a thanos instance for long term storage.
 It can use any S3 bucket provider.
-The following is an example of configuring a values.yaml file for noobaa with the local s3 service name:
+The following is an example of configuring a values.yaml file for NooBaa with the local s3 service name:

 ```
 bucket_access_point: s3.noobaa.svc